-If you have a community spouse, both you and your spouse must sign your application for long-term care services through Medicaid or your application will be denied.
-If your spouse did not sign your application, you can use the Request for Community Spouse Signature form to submit your spouse's signature and complete your application.
+If you have a community spouse, both you and your spouse must sign the application for long-term care services through Medicaid or your application will be denied.
+If your spouse did not sign the application, you can use the Request for Community Spouse Signature (form F-02733) to submit your spouse's signature and complete your application.
 Your spouse can also call your local county or tribal income maintenance agency to provide verbal confirmation that will be considered the same as a written signature.

-ADRC of Brown County
+ADRC of Brown County 300 S. Adams St. Green Bay, WI 54301 (920) 448-4300 www.adrcofbrowncounty.org f

-300 S. Adams St. Green Bay, WI 54301 (920) 448-4300 www.adrcofbrowncounty.org ADRC is a nonprofit, 501(c)3 organization
+ADRC is a nonprofit, 501(c)3 organization